tokenlens

 Integration tests with Vercel AI SDK

-Use Tokenlens' package source to seed data and pass the instance into the tokenlensMiddleware exported by @tokenlens/vercel.
+Use Tokenlens' custom catalog support to seed deterministic data and pass the instance into the tokenlensMiddleware exported by @tokenlens/vercel.

 import { createTestTokenlens } from "./tokenlens-test-instance";